Natalie Angier

 How many books has Natalie Angier written?

 Natalie Angier has written 5 books excluding contributions to anthologies.
-4 books in the Non-Fiction Books, 1 book in the Best American Science Writing Series.
+4 Non-Fiction Books, 1 book in the Best American Science Writing Series.